 My guess is that Himalayan landraces are representative—in practice, if not necessarily genetically—of a millennia-old Central Asian tradition of multipurpose use that long predates ganja, a comparatively recent South Asian innovation for which true var. indica landraces were domesticated.

 Indian botanists have long wondered whether the Iranian-speaking Central Asian nomads known as the Scythians brought Cannabis cultivation to the Indian Himalaya.
 Based on accounts of the Pontic Scythians by Herodotus (c.
 440 BCE), it seems likely that Scythian Cannabis was a multipurpose crop.
 It was certainly notably tall, used for textiles (as fine as the best European linen, says Herodotus), smoked by means of fumigation, and – at very least on the western steppe – drunk in beverages with opium.
 It’s highly likely it was also cultivated for food use.
 Current studies on Central Asia are revealing how nomadic cultures were inextricably involved in cultivation, and Scythians themselves spanned settled agricultural and urban communities such as Shache (Yarkand) to true nomads such as the Royal Scythians, a point this study overlooks.
-We now know that around 500 BCE the first unequivocal evidence of cultivation south of the Indus appears in the Uttarakhand Himalaya in the form of a sudden unprecedented rise in pollen at a retting lake in Garhwal.
+We now know that around 500 BCE the first unequivocal evidence of utilization south of the Indus appears in the Uttarakhand Himalaya in the form of a sudden unprecedented rise in pollen at a retting lake in Garhwal.
 This is very likely to be connected to economic changes brought about by the Achaemenid conquest of northwest India under the Persian Emperor Darius I, who subdued the eastern Scythians in 518 BCE, brought them south to India as the core of his war machine in 515 BCE, and stationed them across the newly conquered territories as part of Persia’s satrapies.